-Got a new product idea that will wow the world?
-What are you waiting for?
-Your first step when developing and pricing a new product for overseas should be to check if there is a similar product already on the market and what it is priced at.
-If there is a similar product, see how your idea can be differentiated and use the competing product’s price point as a starting point for yours.
-Here’s what it takes to bring a product to market and price it fairly.
+Have a new product idea that shocked the world? what are you waiting for?
+When developing and pricing new products overseas, the first step should be to check whether similar products already exist on the market and what the prices are.
+If there are similar products, check out how to differentiate your ideas and use the prices of competing products as a starting point.
+This is needed to bring products to market and price them fairly.

-You have a great idea that you want to go to market on: A large, durable, lightweight high-style eco-friendly canvas tote bag that is waterproof, has an adjustable shoulder strap that tailors to your comfort, features multiple interior and exterior pockets and can hold both baby items and computer gear.
-For the user’s convenience, the bag will include a changing pad, a tablet pouch, smartphone case and protective laptop separator.
+You want to launch a good idea on the market: large, durable, lightweight high-style eco-friendly canvas tote bag with waterproof function, adjustable shoulder straps, which can be adjusted according to your comfort, and has multiple internal and external Pocket and can hold baby items and computer equipment at the same time.
+For user convenience, the bag will include a replacement pad, a tablet pouch, a smartphone case and a laptop case.

-With pencil in hand, you start sketching out your idea on paper to prepare for submitting to a potential supplier that can make your product to your specs.
-At the same time, you tear out photos from magazines, newspapers, and catalogs that are similar in style to what you have in mind for your tote.
-Further, you capture a couple of website screenshots of products that capture the essence of your idea or combine parts (baby tote versus a computer gear tote) or nearly all (big colorful canvas totes) of your idea.
+With a pencil in your hand, you can draft your idea on paper and prepare it for submission to a potential supplier who can make your product meet specifications.
+At the same time, you tore off photos from magazines, newspapers and catalogs that look similar to your tote bag style.
+In addition, you have captured website screenshots of some products that capture the essence of your idea, or combine parts of your idea (baby tote and computer gear tote) or almost all components (color canvas tote )combine it all toghther.

-Once you import the bag, you must warehouse it someplace, unless you think 1,000 bags can be temporarily stored in your basement.
-However, if it’s a larger import quantity, you’ll have to set up warehousing, order boxes for the bags, establish a drop-shipment process (when someone orders the bag, it must be staged for shipping) and a transportation method.
-All of those steps add additional costs to the product.
-So now you’ve gone from $11 a bag at the cost of adding an additional $7 to cover all the other incidental, yet important, costs associated in getting the tote to a customer–putting your cost now to $ 18 a bag.
-Yes, fortunately, you will still make a profit.
-Oh, and what about who is going to sell the product once it is readily available in the market?
+After you import the bags, you must store them somewhere, unless you think you can temporarily store 1,000 bags in the basement.
+However, if the number of imports is large, you must set up a warehouse, order boxes for luggage, establish a direct transportation process (when someone orders luggage, they must be shipped in stages), and a transportation method.
+All these steps add extra cost to the product.
+So now that you’ve deducted an additional $ 7 from the cost of $ 11 per bag to cover all other incidental but significant costs associated with bringing the bag to the customer, you now have a cost of $ 18 per bag.
+Yes, fortunately, you can still make money.
+Oh, who will sell the product once it is available on the market?

-Whether it’s you or someone else, that’s an additional cost, too.
-Now you’re up to, say, $ 20 a bag, including selling expense, putting your profit margin range anywhere from $ 5 to $ 39 a bag based on retail price point.
-Other factors to consider: Will you be selling business to business (B2B) or business to consumer (B2C)?
-If you sell B2B, the retailer who merchandises the tote will add a hefty markup (their profit) to your price, pushing the retail price point even higher.
-Selling B2C, you can hold steady on your profit, maintaining most of it but most likely will end up selling a smaller quantity of bags because you are selling one at a time as opposed to selling a pallet of totes to a retailer for resale.
+This is an additional cost for you and others.
+Now your fees are up to $ 20 per bag, including sales costs, and depending on the retail price, your profit will range between $ 5 and $ 39 per bag.
+Other factors to consider: Are you going to sell business-to-business (B2B) or business-to-consumer (B2C)?
+If you sell B2B, the retailer selling the tote will add a high markup (its profit) to your price, making the retail price higher.
+By selling B2C, you can keep your profits steady and maintain most of your profits, but you will most likely end up selling a small number of bags because you sell one bag at a time instead of selling a bunch of tote bags to a retailer for resale.

-Now that you’ve thought out pricing and profits, you are ready to source your product and eagerly await product samples.
+Now that you’ve considered pricing and profit, you can start purchasing products and eagerly waiting for product samples.